yukikitayama/cpp/note/inheritance.md

 `protected` keyword allows components to behave like a public component when used by subclass, but looks like private component to the rest.

 `public`, `private` and `protected` makes the **visibility inheritance model**.

+**Overriding** is when a subclass declares a method of the name previously known in its superclass, the original method is overridden.